cronvel/async-kit/documentation.md

 This set up how the *asyncness* behaves.

 It depends on the *niceness* value:
-* *-3* is for synchronous event emiting: just like core Node.js `.emit()` methods, listener are called right now, just like a function call.
+* *-3* is for synchronous event emiting: just like core Node.js `.emit()` methods, listeners are called right now, just like a function call.
 * *-2* is for asynchronous event emiting, using `process.nextTick()` internally.
 Basicly, it will run almost as fast as synchronous mode, but it will run listeners in another code execution flow, so any code following the event emitting will run before listeners.
-Also it will schedule before I/O most of times (see [process.nextTick()](http://nodejs.org/api/process.html#process_process_nexttick_callback) for details).
+Also listeners will be called before I/O most of times (see [process.nextTick()](http://nodejs.org/api/process.html#process_process_nexttick_callback) for details).
 * *-1* is for asynchronous event emiting, using `setImmediate()` internally.
-This allows I/O to be performed (see [setImmediate()](http://nodejs.org/api/timers.html#timers_setimmediate_callback_arg) for details).
+This allows I/O to be performed before listeners
+  (see [setImmediate()](http://nodejs.org/api/timers.html#timers_setimmediate_callback_arg) for details).
 * *>=0* is for asynchronous event emiting, using `setTimeout()` internally.
-This allows I/O to be performed and much more.
+This allows I/O and much more to be performed before listeners.
 The *niceness* value multiplied by 10 is used as the delay for `setTimeout()`, so using `.nice(10)` means that listeners will be delayed for at least 100ms (see [setTimeout()](http://nodejs.org/api/timers.html#timers_settimeout_callback_delay_arg) for details).